petrussola/help-ukraine-open-source/README.md

 # List of open source projects aimed at helping Ukraine and Ukrainians during this conflict

-#### These are the ones I have found so far, please add more to the list if you find them
+#### I am selecting the ones that have at least a reasonable web or product working in production.
+There seem to be many more WIP.
+These are the ones I have found so far, please add more to the list if you find them

+## Help people fleeing war

 - [Find Shelter](https://github.com/fabrahaingo/find-shelter) - Vue & Node/Express
     - Website: [find-shelter.com](https://www.find-shelter.com/)